Welcome to Wellington SeniorNet

 This Mac Users Group meeting will be more suitable for those who want a deeper understanding of their Mac or MacBook.

-Starting at 12.30pm at Room 11, the format for this meeting will be for a quick 15 minutes Q&A, then 45 minutes with a more technical macOS & Apps presentation.
+Starting at 12.30pm at Room 11, the format for this meeting will be for a quick 20 minutes Q&A, then 40 minutes with a more technical macOS & Apps presentation.
 We will have an informal break to get a tea or coffee while we continue to discuss the answers to Q&A and the presentation.
-Now, until 2.30 pm, there will be time available for attendees to contribute with their own demonstrations.
+Now, until 2.30 pm, there will be time available for attendees to contribute with their own demonstrations, or simply a discussion about anything relevant!

 When: Monday 10:00 – 12:00 pm or 12:30 – 2:30 pm (Except Public holidays)